LGBT flag

 Housing & cultural competent staff

-LGBT seniors today are aging baby boomers who suffered intense discrimination in their younger years.
-The skepticism of receiving fair treatment is hard-felt among this community.
-In fact, 80% of LGBT seniors hide their orientation when they enter a long-term care facility.
+LGBT seniors today are aging baby boomers who may have suffered intense discrimination in their younger years.
+The skepticism of receiving fair treatment is hard-felt in this community.
+80% of LGBT seniors hide their orientation when they enter a long-term care facility.

 This is hardly the ideal housing situation for LGBT seniors who deserve non-discrimination treatment and policies.
 Thankfully, LGBT-friendly senior housing is rising across the U.S. These facilities are working to improve the LGBT senior experience by providing fair and safe services.